ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/patterns/template.md

 ## Deploy your dummy app to GitHub Pages

-We suggest using [ember-cli-deploy-git](https://github.com/ef4/ember-cli-deploy-git) to deploy your dummy app to GitHub Pages.
-After following the installation instructions, you'll run `ember deploy production` to deploy your docs application to github pages.

-Once you get the first build working, let's set up Travis to deploy everytime you commit to master.

-First, go to Travis and enable.

-hm.
-Test.

-[ Explain how to get this behavior automatic on master push ].
+We suggest deploying your dummy app to GitHub Pages, as it's a simple place available to every GitHub project to host your documentation site.
+Once you have this set up, you can even automate deployment as part of your Travis CI builds.

+For more details, see the {{link-to 'Deploying' 'docs.deploying'}} section of the guides.

 ## Miscellaneous